 8. Pack away winter clothes for the

-Now, that you’ve washed everything, go ahead and pack away in a closet, drawer, or some other place of convenience any sweaters or coats your Simply place 1/2 cup of baking soda into a 6″x6″ cloth, tie it up, and place it into the bag.
-Voilà! won’t need for the .
+Now, that you’ve washed everything, go ahead and pack them away in a closet, drawer, or some other place of convenience.
+This includes any sweaters or coats your Simply place 1/2 cup of baking soda into a 6″x6″ cloth, tie it up, and place it into the bag.
+VoilΓ ! won’t need for the .
 When you pull them out they will be clean.
 To keep them smelling fresh, you can put them into a zip bag or storage clothing zip bag with a sachet of baking soda.

 9. Evaluate your yard for any winter damage

-Over the your yard may have been covered with , leaves, or other debris.
-As it is uncovered, carefully evaluate your fence, paint, trees, and other landscape that may have been damaged in the winter.
-Repair it as needed for your and you to enjoy.
+Over the You may be surprised to find your yard may have been covered with , leaves, or other debris.
+As it is uncovered, carefully evaluate your fence, paint, trees, and other landscaping items.
+Make sure to repair anything that has deteriorated in the winter months.
+Your yard is a place both you and your should be able to safely enjoy. dangers lurking in your pup’s yard.

 10. Inspect the inside and outside of your home for any winter damages

-Again, you’re looking for chipped paint, exposed nails, mold, pulled boards, or other issues that may have occurred over the mode. and could hurt your or you.
-Repair each item while you are in
+Again, as you do your spring cleaning with your buddy in mind, you’re looking for chipped paint, exposed nails, mold, pulled boards, or other issues that could hurt your fur kid.
+Repair each item so that your furry buddy and you are safe.

 11. Correct bad behaviors that have popped up over the winter